nolongerwait/2021-campus-recruitment-interview/Software Engineering I notetaking.md

 ##### Disadvantages

 - Spiral Model is not suitable for small projects as it is expensive.

 - Too much dependable on Risk Analysis hence it needs very highly experienced expertise.

 - Time management issues.

 #### Rapid prototyping

 #### Unified Process

 #### Agile -> XP

+Special Incremental developments

+### Coping with change 应对变更

+- ***Change anticipation*** 变更避免 the software process includes activities that can anticipate possible changes before significant rework is required.
+  - *Prototyping* A version of the system or part of the system is developed quickly to check customer's requirements and fesibility of design decisions.
+- ***Change tolerance*** 变更容忍 the process is designed so that changes can be accommodated at relatively low cost.
+  - *Incremental delivery* System increments are delivered to the customer for comment and experimentation.
+This supports both *change avoidance* and *change tolerance*.

+### Software Engineering Principles

+- Rigor and Formality
+- Separation of Concerns
+- Modularity
+- Abstraction
+- Anticipation of Change
+- Generality
+- Incrementality

+## Agile Software Development

 #### Three stages of software testing:

 * ***Component testing 组件测试*** each component is tested individually usually by its own developer.
 * ***System testing*** tests the whole system as an integrated software and tries to find out any problem which is due to interaction between the component.
 * ***Acceptance(customer) testing 验收测试*** the system is tested by the user/customer/potential customer.
 It also shows how well the software is meeting the requirements.

 #### Real-time system

 Real-time systems usually involve many hardware components which are not easy to change and cannot be incremental.
 Also real-time systems usually safety critical which needed be built based on **well planned process**.

 #### Functional & non-functional requirements

 * ***Functional requirements***

 Stataments of services the system should provide how the system should react to particular inputs.

 * ***Non-functional requirements***

 Constraints on the services or functions offered by the system such as timing constraints, constraints on the development process, standards, etc.